kk00ss/Rhinodog/README.md

         val ret = invertedIndex.getQueryEngine().executeQuery(topLevelIterator, 10)
 ```

-##Current state
-* readiness - guts outside, but components seem ready
-* tests - work in progress, main.scala contains correctness and performance tests for in-memory search which is close to Lucene.
-(Updated - with no warm up after index opening current implementation of InvertedIndex might be on par or faster, because of faster warmup)

 ##Main features:
 *  Use LMDB transaction to maintain consistant state of an index.
 So it will be hard to break it, or lose data.